 Ecommerce revenue is set to exceed $550 billion by 2025 — and that’s in the US alone.
 So for anyone with an online business, it’s a call to action for some product page SEO strategy implementation.
 To help you get started, we’ve put together this complete guide to follow when optimizing your ecommerce store.
 We’ll start by explaining what SEO is and how it works.
-And if you’re eager to start implementing product page SEO tactics, you can get a head start with the top Shopify SEO app, Plug In SEO.
+And if you’re eager to start implementing product page SEO tactics, you can get a head start with the top Shopify and Yoast alternative SEO app, Plug In SEO.

 Master Product Page SEO with the Plug In SEO App

 Boost your Shopify store's online presence and improve your product pages with the help of our app and team of experts.

 SEO, or Search Engine Optimization, refers to the various actions you can take to convince search engines (like Google) that your website is the best resource for a specific search phrase.
 So many factors determine how optimized your website is, including your:

 - Domain authority (reputation)

 - Credit accrued from past traffic (bounce rate, etc.)